Panasonic TVs have landed in 2021, with a new range of OLED TVs and LCD screens now having released to the market.

 New LCD models are here too, including successors to the HX940 and HX800 – one of our favorite 40-inch TVs you can still buy – with Panasonic’s consistently broad format support across the entirety of the latest range.

 There are some niggling issues to fix in Panasonic TVs, with Disney Plus still nowhere to be seen and Panasonic being slower to HDMI 2.1 support than a lot of other TV brands – though it looks like 2021 may be the year it really embraces gamer-centric features (more on this below).

 So, what’s in the works for 2021?
-Read on below for every Panasonic 2021 TV announced so far, what new technologies will be supported, and what 2020 TVs these new models will have to beat.
+Read on below for every Panasonic 2021 TV announced so far, what new technologies will be supported, and which older models these new TVs will have to beat.

 - What are the best small TVs?

 Panasonic JZ2000 (55, 65-inch): The JZ2000 is Panasonic’s flagship TV for 2021, featuring a custom-made OLED panel to increase peak brightness and its high dynamic range.
 The main difference in this year’s model over the HZ2000 is the introduction of side-firing speakers, adding to existing upward- and front-firing drivers for a truly surround sound experience and 125W total wattage.
 You're naturally getting the latest HCX Pro AI processor for auto-calibrating settings dependent on the content being shown too.